verhas/jamal/README.md

 {fruit :red:apple:20ounce}
 ```

-Note that in the last example we used the `:` character as the separator.
+Note that in the last example, we used the `:` character as the separator.
-Since this character can also be part of the name of the macro there must be a space before it.
+Since this character can also be part of the macro's name, there must be a space before it.
-Note: When the name of a macro contains one or more  `:` characters then the macro is global.
+Note: When the name of a macro contains one or more  `:` characters, then the macro is global.

 ## Other Macros<a name="OtherMacros">